terra-classic-io/website/src/docs/learn/protocol.md

 > **Important**
 >
 > Since May 2022, Terra Classic has no pegged stablecoins.
-TerraUSD (UST) have depegged and are currently considered a speculative asset.
+TerraUSD (UST) has depegged and is currently considered a speculative asset.
 >
 > References to **stablecoins** in this document refer to the historical algorithmic operation of Terra.

 ## Terra and LUNC

 - **LUNC** is the staking and governance asset.
 Validators and delegators stake LUNC to secure the chain, earn rewards, and participate in governance.
-- **TerraUSD et al** historically tracked fiat currencies (for example TerraUSD `uusd`, TerraKRW `ukrw`, TerraSDR `usdr`).
+- **TerraUSD et al.** historically tracked fiat currencies (for example, TerraUSD `uusd`, TerraKRW `ukrw`, TerraSDR `usdr`).
 Users historically minted Terra by burning LUNC; on Classic, the mint/burn swap paths are disabled, but legacy supply mechanics still inform the protocol design.

 ## Stablecoin mechanics (historical)